dilan-dio4/easybase-website/react.markdown

 </p>
 </div>

 For now, the application will have two pages.
 One for anybody to view the products in the **React Demo** table, and one for users to view the products they have individually starred.
 We're going to use a package called `react-router-dom` to give our application dynamic routing.
 Install this package with `npm i react-router-dom`.
 This step is not essential, but will very much increase the usability of the web app.
-I'm going to create two routes, `/` and `/starred` like so:
+Here's two routes, `/` and `/starred`:

 <!-- {% raw %} -->
 ```jsx